JonasHablitzel/PyGroundSegmentation/README.md

 # PyGroundSegmentation

-This libary includes some ground segmentation algorithems rewritten in python.
-There are no external C or C++ dependencies only pure python (numpy)
+This libary includes some **ground segmentation algorithms** rewritten in python.
+There are no external C or C++ dependencies only pure python (numpy).

 # Installation